wizards-of-lua/wizards-of-lua/docs/_tutorials/importing_lua_files.md

 ```
 Here this profile "requires" the "utilities" module from the above example.

-Now you can call your <tt>particle</tt> function from your utilities module directly from any of your spells:
+Now you can call your <tt>particle</tt> function directly from any of your spells without the need to "require" it explicitly:
 ```lua
 /lua particle("smoke")
 ```

-## Editing a File
-To view, create, and edit a file, you can use the [/wol file edit](/wol-command.html#Personal-Files) command.

 ## Location of your Personal Directory
 By default your personal directory is found inside the Wol configuration directory at